ahxxm/ahxxm.github.io/_posts/2023-04-09-image-binary-classifier-en.md

 ## Thoughts

 The good:
-- The model can capture some of my preferences
+- The model can capture some of my preferences on a variety of subjects: meme, screenshot, photography
 - The model can even correct some wrong labels(sometimes)
 - To sort by preferences for the image viwer: sort by the prediction values and "touch" files one by one

 The bad:
 - More labels needed: low performing image types, write descriptive filename
+- Trust but verify: The model can also miss my preferences, the full moon picture example above

 The ugly, engineering efforts to make it easier to train use:
 - Already some hacks for CPU and GPU